clj-kondo/clj-kondo/doc/dev.md

    1. Single-file mode should be able to find the configuration it needs in a predicable location.
 Scattering configuration in metadata across libraries does not work well for this.
    2. Configuration should be able to live in a project's source repository, so team members can profit from each other's additions.
    3. Configuration spread across multiple files is harder to debug.

+ 6) Clj-kondo should be unobtrusive.
+Users of clj-kondo should not have to change their code only to make the linter happy.
+Team members who do not wish to use clj-kondo should not be confronted with clj-kondo-related annotations in their code.

 ## REPL